 In the world of bread, the humble baguette can’t be beat.
 The versatility of this crusty, yet soft, thin loaf could pair up with any weeknight (or weekend) dinner.
 French dip in the crockpot?
-Cut large pieces of baguette as your roll.
+Cut large pieces of this whole grain baguette recipe as your roll.
 Going lighter with a salad loaded with veggies and protein?
 How about some crisp toasted baguette slices or croutons?
-Name any soup under the sun, and I’ll guarantee you the baguette could go alongside.
+Name any soup under the sun, and I’ll guarantee you this whole grain baguette recipe could go alongside.

 And for as simple and tasty as baguettes are, I don’t hear of many people making them.
 Maybe it’s the strange looking pan that they’re baked on?
 But that’s actually not needed (just nice to have for a rounded loaf).
 Or perhaps the French name gives people the impression that it’s difficult.
 Either way, I’m here to tell you that baguettes, even this whole grain baguette recipe, don’t have to be hard to make.
 In fact, it’s as easy as mixing five ingredients in a bowl, letting them sit, and eventually shaping that dough into two loaves.
 Slide in oven.
 Boom.
 Done.

 Around here, I do like to use freshly ground whole wheat flour when I can.
-This recipe can be made using all whole wheat flour.
+This recipe can be made using all whole wheat flour or part.
 As you would expect, this can lead to a heavier baguette.
 If that’s your thing, go for it.
-In the case of the baguette, I do use a little unbleached flour to lighten them up and give a bit more crunch to the crust.
+In the case of this whole grain baguette recipe, I do use a little unbleached flour to lighten them up and give a bit more crunch to the crust.
 Whatever you decide (all whole wheat, some, or none) this recipe is delicious!
 The original recipe was given to me by a friend, and back then I just used all-purpose flour.
 I’ve grown in my whole-grain ways though, and now I use one part all-purpose to three parts whole-wheat.
 You can even throw in some Italian herbs and parmesan for a little variation.

 3 cups whole wheat flour (freshly ground, if possible.
 I use a Wonder Mill.)

 1 cup unbleached all purpose flour (I love King Arthur)